 When the General Data Protection Regulation (GDPR) was enforced back in 2018, it was set out to give back individuals control over their data.

-This is procured by granting eight data subject rights and one of those rights- the right of access, allows individuals to get information about which data the organization holds about them, why, how it is used, and other information described in the GDPR.
+This is procured by granting eight data subject rights and one of those rights- the right of access, allows individuals to get information about which data the organization holds about them, why, how it is used, and other information.

 Even though the right of access is not a novelty, the GDPR expands this right with new mandatory categories of information that the organization is obligated to provide and makes it easier for individuals to submit their requests, access their data, and get information.

 The access request is one of the most common types of requests organizations receive, so sooner or later as an organization, you will have to deal with answering DSAR.
 Here is what you need to know.

 A Data Subject Access Request (DSAR) is a request addressed to the organization that gives individuals a right to access information about personal data the organization is processing about them and to exercise that right easily at reasonable intervals, in order to be aware of, and verify the lawfulness of the processing.